furrykef/dkdasm/README.md

 Remember that the original game had at least one unique concept per stage.
 The first stage had ramps and barrels; the second stage had conveyors and cement pies; the third stage had elevators and springs; the fourth stage had rivets.
 Donkey Kong Junior followed this philosophy as well except in its first stage.

 You don't necessarily have to implement a new mechanic for every stage, but try to keep things fresh.

+Don't forget hammers.
+Every stage except the elevator stage has two hammers.
+If you don't include any hammers, make sure it's by choice, not negligence.
+The same goes for the three bonus items.

+Do not put bonus items in locations where it would be pointless to try to get them, either due to excessive risk or because collecting them would take more points off the clock than you'd get as a reward.

+Notice the thought that went into the original stages' design.
+In the barrel stage, it's always the longest ladders that are broken, the implication being they were stretched past their breaking point.
+The elevators in the elevator stage also likely go in opposite directions for a reason: the intention seems to be they operate in a loop, so that each platform that goes up the left comes down on the right.
+These considerations can be freely ignored if they make the level more fun; the point is just to consider that the stage design usually has a certain logic to it.

 Have a consistent design philosophy.